Koi Varieties and Breeds

 Doitsu

 A Doitsu (scaleless or partially scaled) variety with a pale blue-grey body and a line of large mirror scales along the dorsal line.
 Shusui also typically display red-orange coloring on the sides and belly.
 The blue-grey color is unusual among koi and makes Shusui instantly recognizable.
-They tend to be hardy fish and are popular with keepers who appreciate something different from the standard red-and-white varieties.

 ๐Ÿฆ‹